cmsd2/codelauf/README.md

-    remove from search index any files deleted or renamed by a commit add to repo_files table any files that are added or updated if they're already in there then update the change commit id if newer no special logic needed for crash recovery here
+    remove from search index any files deleted or renamed by a commit add to repo_files table any files that are added or updated if they're already in there then update the change commit id if newer crash recovery: no special logic needed. elasticsearch will eventually converge
- 8. when all rows done, save head commit id as indexed commit id in repos table and clear work table. crash recovery: update and work table row deletion in same transaction
+ 8. when all rows done, save each branch tip commit id as indexed commit id in branches table and clear work table. update each branch commit id in zookeeper crash recovery: update branches table and delete work table rows in same transaction. zookeeper branch commit id is eventually consistent.
  9. for each file in repo_files table, add to search index update repo_files indexed commit id as we go if change commit id is newer than indexed commit id crash recovery: it's monotonic. no special logic needed.